marko-knoebl/slides/src/sections/react-with-hooks/02-course-agenda-en.md

 - Overview of React
 - Modern JS / JS-Basics for React
-- Declarative Rendering / Working with application state
+- Declarative rendering / Working with application state
 - Components
 - Using predefined Components